 Perennials are most commonly sold in 1 gallon pots (with shrubs and trees being sold in a range of larger sizes).
 Compared to an annual that will reach it’s mature size within a few weeks of being planted, a perennial has slower growth and will become larger and stronger year after year until it reaches its maximum size where it will grow to each year after that.
 It is said that a perennial garden will reach size maturity after 3 years.

 Annuals are overall more work because they need to be selected and planted each year and maintained throughout the season.
-Many flowering annuals require frequent ‘dead heading’ and they need to be watered daily.
-Definitely manageable on a small scale like a planter but not something I would want for a larger area.
+Many flowering annuals require frequent ‘dead heading’ and they need to be watered daily in the heat.
+Definitely manageable on a small scale like a planter but not something I would personally want for a larger area.

 Prepping the ground for perennials is a much bigger job but ensuring that your beds are well prepped will protect your investment of perennials.
-However, once planted, some perennials are fine to be left to do their thing indefinitely with a once annual maintenance of clipping back old growth and applying fresh mulch to beds to keep down weeds.
-Perennials will need to be well watered for the weeks following their installation to help them establish but once established they are fine to just be watered by rainfall.
-Once established, perennials are a much more low maintenance choice.
+However, once planted, some perennials are fine to be left to do their thing indefinitely with a once annual maintenance of clipping back old growth and applying fresh mulch to beds to keep down weeds and enhance the soil.
+Perennials will need to be well watered for the weeks following their installation to help them establish but once established they are usually fine to just be watered by rainfall.
+Once established, perennials are a more low maintenance choice.

 This is the final note so that you do not purchase a plant thinking it is a perennial but are disappointed to learn that it has actually been grown to be an annual variety or is an annual in our climate but perennial in others.
 An example of the latter would be bougainvillea – it grows beautifully in warmer climates but in Ontario it is an annual plant that can only be enjoyed in planters during our summer season.
 Another example are seasonal plants that are typically found at flower shops, grocery stores, or in the promotional areas at garden centres that are perennial varieties but are annual versions of them.
 Example plants are the colourful hydrangea you will see at Easter, some varieties of lavender, and hibiscus plants.
 While there are plenty of hardy perennial hydrangea, lavender, and hibiscus varieties that grow in our climate, often these plants are made with the intention of being indoor plants or summer patio plants.
 You can attempt to plant them outside but the rate of survival will be low.